Leon Conrad: Background and work

 Conrad worked as Musical Director in charge of school workshops for Opera Brava (1988–1990), as Lecturer in Musical Theatre at the Maurice Lane Academy of Performing Arts and at Crawley College.
 He set up the UK’s first specialist voice consultancy, The Conrad Voice Consultancy, (1990), which became The Academy of Oratory (2012–).

 As a specialist in historic needlework, Conrad has demonstrated, taught, and published needlework charts and kits inspired by historic techniques in the UK, Europe, and the USA.
 He founded his design company, Leon Conrad Designs in 1998.
 He has exhibited widely both as an individual artist and with The New Elizabethans Embroidery Group which he founded in 1997.
+He is the winner of the 2025 World's Best Award for 'Cultural Storytelling and History'.

 Conrad was invited to be Poet-in-Residence at the First Edinburgh Food Festival (2006) and invited back to be Poet-in-Residence at the Pleasance Theatre for the Edinburgh Fringe (2007).

 As a tutor, Conrad is inspired by classical Liberal Arts education and specialises in tutoring gifted and twice exceptional students.
+He is the winner of the 2023 Corporate Vision Award for 'Best Scholarship Exam Tutoring Company - London'. and the 2022 Media Innovation Award for 'Most Eloquent Tutor and Training Provider'.

+As a voiceover artist, Conrad provided the narration for Ragamala Dance Company's Children of Dharma (premiered at Northrop, MN, 2 November 2024), and the audiobook of Aesop The Storyteller.

 Since 2010, Conrad’s research has focused on the application of George Spencer-Brown’s work to the analysis and mapping of story structure.

 He has participated in over 20 exhibitions and has taught at embroidery seminars in the UK and the United States.
-He is married to Tanya Conrad.
+His wife, Tanya Conrad, died in 2024.